RetroPie/RetroPie-Docs/docs/RetroPie-Ubuntu-16.04-LTS-x86-Flavor.md

 **Basic Install**

-This will install the core and main packages which are equivalent to what is provided with the RetroPie SD image.
+This will install the main packages which are equivalent to what is provided with the RetroPie SD image.
 Note that this will be the 32 bit version of RetroPie.
-That means that some emulators such as Daphne will not work out of the box on this version.
-That is because Daphne and a few other emulators only have a 64 bit version released for use.
+That means that some emulators such as Daphne (Dragon's Lair) will not work out of the box on this version.
+That is because Daphne and a few other emulators only have a 64 bit version released for use while this install is for the 32 bit cpu family.

-Now, you have to copy your rom files into the correct associated ROMs directories.
-If you followed the steps above the main directory for all ROMs is ~/RetroPie/roms (or /home/pi/RetroPie/roms, which is the same here).
-In this directory there is a sub-directory for every emulated system, e.g., NES, SNES, Sega Megadrive, etc.
+Now, you have to copy your rom files into the correct associated rom directories.
+If you followed the steps above the main directory for all roms is ~/RetroPie/roms (or /home/pi/RetroPie/roms, which is the same here).
+In this directory there is a sub-directory for every supported emulated system, e.g., NES, SNES, Sega Megadrive, etc.

+Attention has to be taken for the extensions of the rom files.
+Some emulators use .zip while some use a custom file extension associated with the emulator in question.
+For example the Atari 2600 emulator may use .a26, .bin, .rom, .gz, and .zip.

-Attention has to be taken for the extensions of the ROM files.
-All the information needed for each system is detailed in this wiki (see the wiki home page or sidebar for systems).
+All the information needed for each system is detailed in this wiki.
+See the wiki home page or sidebar for systems.

 EmulationStation can be run from the terminal by typing `emulationstation` in the terminal.